-4.1.
-Testing to reveal problems with a model
+4.1 Testing to reveal problems with a model

-We are not interested in falsifying our model for its own sake - among other things, having built it ourselves, we know all the shortcuts taken in doing so, and can already be morally certain it is false.
-With enough data, we can certainly detect departures from the model - this is why, for example, statistical folklore says that the chi-squared statistic is ultimately a measure of sample size (cf. Lindsay & Liu, 2009).
-As writers such as Giere (1988, Chapter 3) explain, the hypothesis linking mathematical models to empirical data is not that the data-generating process is exactly isomorphic to the model, but that the data source resembles the model closely enough, in the respects which matter to us, that reasoning based on the model will be reliable.
+We are not interested in falsifying our model for its own sake-among other things, having built it ourselves, we know all the shortcuts taken in doing so, and can already be morally certain it is false.
+With enough data, we can certainly detect departures from the model this is why, for example, statistical folklore says that the chi-squared statistic is ultimately a measure of sample size (cf. Lindsay and Liu 2009).
+As writers such as Giere (1988, ch.
+3) explain, the hypothesis linking mathematical models to empirical data is not that the datagenerating process is exactly isomorphic to the model, but that the data source resembles the model closely enough, in the respects which matter to us, that reasoning based on the model will be reliable.
 Such reliability does not require complete fidelity to the model.

-The goal of model checking, then, is not to demonstrate the foregone conclusion of falsity as such, but rather to learn how, in particular, this model fails (Gelman, 2003).
-When we find such particular failures, they tell us how the model must be improved; when severe tests cannot find them, the inferences we draw about those aspects of the real world from our fitted model become more credible.
-In designing a good test for model checking, we are interested in finding particular errors which, if present, would mess up particular inferences, and devise a test statistic which is sensitive to this sort of misspecification.
-This process of examining, and ruling out, possible errors or misspecifications is of course very much in line with the 'eliminative induction' advocated by Kitcher (1993, Chapter 7).
+The goal of model checking, then, is not to demonstrate the foregone conclusion of falsity as such, but rather to learn how, in particular, this model fails (Gelman, 2003).13 When we find such particular failures, they tell us how the model must be improved; when severe tests cannot find them, the inferences we draw about those aspects of the real world from our fitted model become more credible.
+In designing a good test for model checking, we are interested in finding particular errors which, if present, would mess up particular inferences, and devise a test statistic which is sensitive to this sort of mis-specification.
+This process of examining, and ruling out, possible errors or mis-specifications is of course very much in line with the "eliminative induction" advocated by Kitcher (1993, ch.
+7)14

 All models will have errors of approximation.
-Statistical models, however, typically assert that their errors of approximation will be unsystematic and patternless - 'noise' (Spanos, 2007).
+Statistical models, however, typically assert that their errors of approximation will be unsystematic and patternless-"noise" (Spanos, 2007).
 Testing this can be valuable in revising the model.
 In looking at the red-state/blue-state example, for instance, we concluded that the varying slopes mattered not just because of the magnitudes of departures from the equal-slope assumption, but also because there was a pattern, with richer states tending to have shallower slopes.

-What we are advocating, then, is what Cox and Hinkley (1974) call 'pure significance testing', in which certain of the model's implications are compared directly to the data, rather than entering into a contest with some alternative model.
-This is, we think, more in line with what actually happens in science, where it can become clear that even
+What we are advocating, then, is what Cox and Hinkley (1974) call "pure significance testing," in which certain of the model's implications are compared directly to the data, rather than entering into a contest with some alternative model.
+This is, we think, more in line with what actually happens in science, where it can become clear that even largescale theories are in serious trouble and cannot be accepted unmodified even if there is no alternative available yet.
+A classical instance is the status of Newtonian physics at the beginning of the 20th century, where there were enough difficulties-the Michaelson-Morley effect, anomalies in the orbit of Mercury, the photoelectric effect, the black-body paradox, the stability of charged matter, etc.-that it was clear, even before relativity and quantum mechanics, that something would have to give.
+Even today, our current best theories of fundamental physics, namely general relativity and the standard model of particle physics, an instance of quantum field theory, are universally agreed to be ultimately wrong, not